justia-pi/pands-project/README.md

 **Sepal width and Petal width** - the scatter plot shows a weak correlation, with most of the data points overlapping.

 5. Regression line for Petal length nad petal width to visualise the positive correlation between these two features.
+6. Boxplot of petal length for each species: Boxplots visualise and summarise sets of data, shows the box and whiskers.
+Setosa has the smallest range of petal length from all 3 flower species, which indicates that the petal length of the Satosa flowers is similar.

 **Acknowledgement**